 Tolu Agbelusi is a Nigerian British, poet, playwright, performer, educator and lawyer whose work addresses the unperformed self, womanhood and the art of living.

-Using poetry and performance as a translation tool for academic research, Agbelusi has worked with a wide range of academics at King’s College London devising and leading workshops on topics including Brexit, exclusion, Gender Based Violence, the politics of language and the far right, etc. She devised and led ‘Poetry as Protest to Black Letter Law’ for Phd Students at Birbeck and is the creator of Home Sessions, a development community for young Black poets.
-Agbelusi facilitates workshops at schools, arts centres, festivals and universities.
+Using poetry and performance as a translation tool for academic research, Agbelusi has worked with a wide range of academics at King’s College London devising and leading workshops on topics including Brexit, exclusion, Gender Based Violence, the politics of language and the far right, etc. She devised and led ‘Poetry as Protest to Black Letter Law’ for Phd Students at Birbeck.
+Agbelusi is the founder of Home Sessions, a development hub for young Black poets.
+She facilitates poetry and creative writing workshops nationally and internationally for schools, arts centres, festivals, universities and various writing communities.

 Agbelusi’s work has been supported by Arts Council England, Counterpoint Arts, Writerz ‘n’ Scribez.
 She serves on the board of Young Identity and lectures (Writing & Dramaturgy) at London Southbank University.